Bryceg-26/Bryceg-26/README.md

 - 👋 Hi, I’m @Bryceg-26
 - 👀 I’m interested in cars and fire
-- 🌱 I’m currently learning pies and python
+- 🌱 I’m currently learning foundations of artificial intenilgence
 - 💞️ I’m looking to collaborate on creating a motion-tracking camera with the pie
 - 📫 How to reach me by email at bryce.gold8@gmail.com
 - 😄 Pronouns: he/him